-Experiencing migraines, colds, skin rashes, and more have become common, and have you ever thought about why?
+Experiencing migraines, colds, skin rashes, and more has become common, and have you ever thought about why?
 All these problems and severe breathing problems result from inhaling polluted air.

 You would agree because the outdoors that we thrive on is highly polluted.
 Go anywhere; the outdoor air, dust, and more are polluted.

 Thanks to the increase in the sources of pollution and the decrease in the number of trees around.
 This imbalance is something we all know.

 However, what we don’t know is about indoor air quality.
 Considering that you keep your houses and offices clean and neat, you wonder about indoor air.

 That’s where the problem lies.
 The indoor spaces are equally filled with impure air.
 Indoor air carries and circulates the carbon dioxide we exhale, the odor and invisible particles released from cooking the pet fur, and more invisible particles.

 Tapping on this unseen impure source has led to the introduction of air purifiers.
 Air purifiers are one of the pathbreaking technologies that have proved to be the saviors in the current pandemic.

 AirDoctor 1000 Vs. Levoit Core 300 Air Purifier – Design Comparison

 AirDoctor 1000 can be called small in design but mighty in purification.
 This air purifier is cute, compact, and designed in a sleek, perforated, mat-finish silver body.
 It is perfect for smaller spaces like bedrooms, laundry rooms, etc.

 The dimensions of the AirDoctor 1000 are 9” (W) x 9” (D) x 23” (H); reinstate that this machine is a little wonder.
-But, on the other hand, it weighs only 10 lbs, so pretty easy to move around.
+But, on the other hand, it weighs only 10 lbs, so it’s pretty easy to move around.

 Levoit Core 300

 Levoit Core 300 is designed in a cylindrical concept with a smooth finish.
 It comes in a glossy white and black color.

-With a height of 14 inches and dimensions of 8.7 x 8.7 x 14.2 in, the Levoit Core 300 air purifier is compact and stylish creation.
+With a height of 14 inches and dimensions of 8.7 x 8.7 x 14.2 in, the Levoit Core 300 air purifier is compact and stylish.
 The control panel is on the top, so easily reachable.
 And it weighs only 7.5 lbs.